 - Acts in a professional manner in all interactions with instructor and students in the course.

-- Attends all class and lab sessions.
+- Attends all sessions.

 - Attends all instructional team meetings with the instructor and other Learning Assistants.